 NILGOSC does not deal with National Insurance matters and you should direct any queries on this to the National Insurance Enquiries Helpline on 0300 200 3500.

 If you are in receipt of a redundancy or efficiency pension it will be increased each year in April in line with the Pensions Increase Orders.

 Your pension is classed as taxable income and the rate of tax you pay will depend on other income and allowances you have.
 NILGOSC will tax your pension at basic rate, currently 20 per cent, until we receive official notification of the rate that applies to you from Her Majesty’s Revenue and Customs (HMRC).

 If I accept the voluntary redundancy with a date of leaving in 3 months time, can I pay anything now into the Scheme to increase my benefits?

 You will not be able to make regular Additional Pension Contributions to the Scheme to purchase additional pension, as the minimum term permitted is one year.
 However, you could make a lump sum payment.

-In addition, you may be able to make Additional Voluntary Contributions through our current AVC provider, Prudential, provided that the contributions are made through your payroll and do not exceed 50 per cent of your pensionable pay.
+In addition, you may be able to make Additional Voluntary Contributions through our current AVC provider, Prudential, provided that the contributions are made through your payroll and do not exceed your pay less employer deductions.